WHY HAVE WE STOPPED PLAYING?

 Sharing laughter and fun can foster empathy, compassion, trust, and intimacy with others.
 Play doesn’t have to include a specific activity; it can also be a state of mind.
 Developing a playful nature can help you loosen up in stressful situations, break the ice with strangers, make new friends, and form new business relationships.

-Keep you feeling young and energetic
+Make you feel young and energetic

 Help Develop and Improve Social skills

-Social Skills are the foundation for having positive relationships with others for example with family, partners, friends etc. These skills allow you to connect with other people on a level that is important in life so you can have more in-depth relationships.
+Social skills are the foundation for having positive relationships with others for example with family, partners, friends etc. These skills allow you to connect with other people on a level that is important in life so you can have more in-depth relationships.

 Can heal emotional wound

-When we are playful we shed that strong suit we wear called “Ego”.
+When we are playful, we shed that strong suit we wear called “Ego”.
 Ego will always want to make you believe you are always right.
 When that layer is shed off, you break that barrier and create space that allow people to come into your life.